poolifier/poolifier/benchmarks/README.md

   Those are our results:

-  - CPU Intensive task with 100k operations submitted to each pool [BENCH-100000.md](./versus-external-pools/BENCH-100000.md).
+  - CPU Intensive task with 100k operations submitted to each pool: [BENCH-100000.md](./versus-external-pools/BENCH-100000.md).

 - External pools with which we used to compare the poolifier results: